Operational sex ratio: Some factors that OSR predicts

 A major factor that OSR can predict is the opportunity for sexual selection.
 As the OSR becomes more biased, the sex that is in excess will tend to undergo more competition for mates and therefore undergo strong sexual selection.

 Intensity of competition is also a factor that can be predicted by OSR.
 According to sexual selection theory, whichever sex is more abundant is expected to compete more strongly and the sex that is less abundant is expected to be "choosier" in who they decide to mate with.
 It would be expected that when an OSR is more biased to one sex than the other, that one would observe more interaction and competition from the sex that is more available to mate.
-When the population is more female biased, more female-female competition is observed and the opposite is seen for a male population where a male biased would cause more male-male interaction and competitiveness.
+When the population is more female-biased, more female-female competition is observed and the opposite is seen for a male population where a male bias would cause more male-male interaction and competitiveness.
 Though both sexes may be competing for mates, it is important to remember that the biased OSR predicts which sex is the predominant competitor (the sex that exhibits the most competition).
 OSR can also predict what will happen to mate guarding in a population.
 As OSR becomes more biased to one sex, it can be observed that mate-guarding will increase.
 This is likely due to the fact that rival numbers (number of a certain sex that are also ready to mate) are increased.
-If a population is male biased then there are a lot more rival males to compete for a mate, meaning that those who have a mate already are more likely to guard the mate that they have.
+If a population is male-biased then there are a lot more rival males to compete for a mate, meaning that those who have a mate already are more likely to guard the mate that they have.

 It is also important to consider that OSR has limited predictive power, because engaging in competition is not always the best strategy in response to a highly competitive environments.
 For example, alternative reproductive tactics can evolve where individuals seek fertilisation through other means than direct competition.